-A Applicable for Intended Learning Outcomes Marks Weighting Level 4 Level 3 Developing (At least 2) Major/Programme/ ES-specific ILOs As reflected in: 10% Total ====== 100% $CP (/100 \times 25\%) =$ $HP (/100 \times 50\%) =$ CP: A demonstration visualization (l of the project i l idea (25%) CILO {1,4,5} As reflected in: Design Process 30% All elements of the methodology or theoretical framework are skilfully developed.
+Applicable for Intended Learning Outcomes Marks Weighting Level 4 Outstanding 9-10 esearch, and a review of litera Level 3 Mastering 6-8 Level 2 Developing 3-5 Level 1 Beginning 0-2 ustification and expected outc (At least 2) Major/Programme/ ES-specific ILOs As reflected in: 10% Total 100% CP (/100 x 25%) = HP (/100 x 50%) = CP: A demonstration/ visualization of the project i idea (25%) CILO 1,4,5 As reflected in: Design Process 30% All elements of the methodology or theoretical framework are skilfully developed.
 Appropriate methodology or theoretical frameworks may be synthesized from across disciplines or from relevant sub-disciplines.
 Critical elements of the methodology or theoretical framework are appropriately developed, however, more subtle elements are ignored or unaccounted for.
 Critical elements of the methodology or theoretical framework are missing, incorrectly developed, or unfocused.
 Inquiry design demonstrates a misunderstanding of the methodology or theoretical framework.
 Not Applicable for HP CILO {1,4,5} As reflected in: Communication 25 70% Innovatively creates artefacts/ prototypes of the project idea in connection with the theme/ argument or purpose of the work, presents it in an effective format, and presents/ explicates it with consistently high quality.
 Uses artefacts/ prototypes of the project idea in connection with the theme/ argument or purpose of the work, though the demonstration may be presented in a less than completely effective format, or some part of the presentation/ explication may be uneven.
 Uses artefacts/ prototypes, but does not effectively connect it to the theme/ argument or purpose of the work.
 Presents artefacts/ prototypes, but does not provide adequate explanation on how it would connect to the theme/ argument or purpose of the work.
-Total ====== 100% CP (/100 x 25%) =
+Total 100% CP (/100 x 25%) = 1 1

-$^{^{25}}$ Modified from AAC&U Quantitative Literacy VALUE Rubric.
+$^{^{\}rm 25}$ Modified from AAC&U Quantitative Literacy VALUE Rubric.